huidr/notes/classics/homer-iliad.md

 Achilles and the Myrmidons mourn Patroclus.
 He vows he will not wash Hector's blood off his body unitl Patroclus is buried.
 He falls alseep and Patroclus's spirit visits him in a dream, asking why he has forgotten him.
 His spirit cannot enter the land of Hades until his body is buried.
 Recalling their shared childhood, Patroclus asks that their bones be put in the same jar.
 Achilles reaches out to embrace Patroclus but the body vanishes.
 Achilles wakes up.

 The Achaeans build a pyre for Patroclus and surrounds his body with slain animals and enemies.
-Achilles cuts a lock of har and burns it with Patroclus.
+Achilles cuts a lock of his hair and burns it with Patroclus.
 Achilles set dogs on Hector's body but Venus and Apollo keeps the body safe.
 The next day, Achilles organizes funeral games.

 ### Book XXIV